Thertzlor/Revenant/wiki/Profile_Overview.md

 While some basic settings for macro timing and behavior can be defined via global options in the `configuration` object, this doesn't include all of them, while the scopeDefaults let you set default options for every option on every macro type.

-A macro will only inherit options from the scopeDefaults that are valid If set both in the configuration and scopeDefaults the value set in scopeDefaults is used.
+A macro will only inherit options from the scopeDefaults that are valid for its type.
+If an option is set both in the configuration and scopeDefaults, the value set in scopeDefaults is preferred.

-If a macro inherits an options value from a parent such as a group macro or sequence the inherited values will override the scopeDefaults as well as they are more specific than than the scope of the profile.
+If a macro inherits an options value from a parent such as a group macro or sequence the inherited values will override the scopeDefaults as well, as they are more specific than than the scope of the profile.
 ```lua

 ---@type ProfileTemplate, Revenant